 Thus there is only a small part of the belt where you can add this second system.

 For me the second system ends up being located way too far on my waist: almost behind me!
 As a consequence it’s even more difficult to grab or drop the camera.
-Should I mention that I am not a large man (I am wearing size 32).
+Should I mention that I am not a large man (I wear size 32).
 I think it would fit better with larger people.

 The Self-Locking System

-But, I have to admit that it’s a very bad habit that caused me to break one of my lenses when I kneed.
-Indeed, when you’re kneeling the camera can be pushed by your lap out of the female plate, and just fall on the ground…Bang!
+But, I have to admit that it’s a very bad habit that caused me to break one of my lenses when I knelt.
+Indeed, when you’re kneeling the camera can be pushed by your thigh out of the female plate, and just fall on the ground…Bang!
+Now, learning from this experience, I am used to it, and pay attention when kneeling.

-And Still, sometimes, I turn the button on by accident.
+And still, sometimes, I turn the button on by accident.
 When that happens I then struggle to grab the camera, needing both of my hands.
 In such a scenario, I lose a lot of time, which can be very frustrating.

 Not Ideal for Heavy Hardware